 Seriously, it has been a wild ride of a year.
 Craaaazy!
 And now I just need to sit here and be for a second.
 Process it all.
 I am so very grateful not only for the people who joined me on this crazy ride but also for what I have learned and the experiences that have grown me and made me feel a rainbow of feelings.

-Before I go, though: Did you ever shoulder a massive project?
-And did it teach you a life lesson that I could add to my list?
+Before I go, though: Did you shoulder a massive project recently?
+Did it teach you a life lesson I missed on my list?

 Wishing you planty of wisdom to embrace life's abundance,